satellite-image-deep-learning/techniques/README.md

 * SuperAnnotate can be run [locally](https://github.com/opencv-ai/superannotate) or used via a [cloud service](https://superannotate.com/)
 * [dash_doodler](https://github.com/dbuscombe-usgs/dash_doodler) -> A web application built with plotly/dash for image segmentation with minimal supervision
 * [remo](https://remo.ai) -> A webapp and Python library that lets you explore and control your image datasets
-* [GroundWork](https://groundwork.azavea.com/) is designed for annotating and labeling geospatial data like satellite imagery, from Azavea
 * [Roboflow](https://roboflow.com) can be used to convert between annotation formats & manage datasets, as well as train and deploy custom models.
 Free tier quite useful
 * [supervise.ly](https://supervise.ly) is one of the more fully featured platforms, decent free tier
 * AWS supports image annotation via the [Rekognition Custom Labels console](https://docs.aws.amazon.com/rekognition/latest/customlabels-dg/gs-console.html)
 * [labelbox.com](https://labelbox.com/) -> free tier is quite generous
 * [diffgram](https://github.com/diffgram/diffgram) describes itself as a complete training data platform for machine learning delivered as a single application.
 Open source or  [available as hosted service](https://diffgram.com/), supports [streaming data to pytorch & tensorflow](https://medium.com/diffgram/stream-training-data-to-your-models-with-diffgram-f0f25f6688c5)
 * [hasty.ai](https://hasty.ai/) -> supports model assisted annotation & inferencing

+## EO specific annotation tools
+Also check the section **Image handling, manipulation & dataset creation**
+* [GroundWork](https://groundwork.azavea.com/) is designed for annotating and labeling geospatial data like satellite imagery, from Azavea
 * [iris](https://github.com/ESA-PhiLab/iris) -> Tool for manual image segmentation and classification of satellite imagery
+* [geolabel-maker](https://github.com/makinacorpus/geolabel-maker) -> combine satellite or aerial imagery with vector spatial data to create your own ground-truth dataset in the COCO format for deep-learning models
+* If you are considering building an in house annotation platform [read this article](https://medium.com/earthcube-stories/ai-products-and-remote-sensing-yes-it-is-hard-and-yes-you-need-a-good-infra-4b5d6cf822f1).
+Used PostGis database, GeoJson format and GIS standard in a stateless architecture

 ## Annotation formats
 Note there are many annotation formats, although PASCAL VOC and coco-json are the most commonly used.